jordancabral/minesweeper-API/README.md

 ### TODO

-- Don't show complete cell content in response
 - Detect when yo win the game
+- Add error responses when trying to flag or reveal cell when game is over

 ### Notes